 I go to movies a lot -- over 200 a year most recent years.
 I like the theater experience; movies look and sound better on the big screen with theatrical sound systems, and the shared experience of seeing a movie in a dark room with other people feels different.

 I've been politically active for a long time.
 Until recent years, I was mostly been a checkbook activist, and someone who debates politics for fun.
 But in 2004 I actually knocked on doors on election day, and started attending fund-raising events.
 In 2008 I was elected as a caucus delegate (for the first time since 1988), I knocked on doors, I made phone calls, and I even supervised a couple of other get-out-the-vote volunteers.
+I was a delegate again in the 2012 caucus, and missed going to the national convention by just a few votes.
+I was yet again in 2016, but didn't try to advance as far.
 I'm now a Precinct Committee Officer in Redmond, and acting PCO for an adjacent precinct.

 I was a fair-weather bicycle commuter for many year -- through my university years and quite a few years of office jobs -- and kept active with some other sports too.
 But my last office job would have been too dangerous to get to by bicycle, and working at home means no commute at all.
 I remained naturally thin, and the bicycle commuting still showed, but I felt like a slacker.
 In 2007 I decided to fix that, mostly for the health benefits, and started working out regularly.
 Now I'm doing three days a week with a personal trainer, and I'm in the best shape I've been in at least ten years.